banyancomputer/banyan-cli/README.md

 ## What is Dataprep?
-Dataprep is a tool for encrypting and decrypting large files and directories.
+Dataprep is a speedy tool for indexing, compressing, chunking, and encrypting / decrypting large files and directories into manageable and portable files that don't leak information about the original filesystem, plus a reconstruction manifest.

+It takes in a path, and emits a directory full of encrypted 1GB-max chunk files for upload plus a manifest describing how to reconstruct the original filesystem.
+You'll want to package these into CAR files, compute a CommP, upload them to a few miners, and create storage deals for them. *We'll be adding this end-to-end functionality to this repository very soon.*

+The manifest can be imported into our file manager, [Tombolo](https://github.com/banyancomputer/tombolo-frontend), for sharing, deleting, and retrieving files that you uploaded using this tool.

+We plan to integrate this repository with [WNFS](https://github.com/wnfs-wg/rs-wnfs) soon to get awesome features like granular and feature-packed permissioning, and file version control.

-It is meant to be used as a tool for preparing large academic and enterprise datasets for storage on decentralized storage networks such as Filecoin.
+It is meant to be used as a tool for preparing extremely large quantities of academic and enterprise data for manageable archival storage on decentralized storage networks such as Filecoin.
+It's meant to run anywhere, and our intent is that this code never be the bottleneck of an ingestion pipeline.

 ## Installation